 - You are covered by both Medicare and Medicaid.
 Medicare covers health care and prescription drugs.
 Medicaid covers your cost sharing for Medicare services, including Medicare copayments or coinsurance amounts for inpatient and outpatient hospital services.
 Medicaid also covers services Medicare does not cover, like longterm care, over-the-counter drugs, and home and community-based services. - Like all Medicare health plans, we cover everything that Original Medicare covers.
-(If you want to know more about the coverage and costs of Original Medicare, look in your Medicare & You 2021 Handbook.
+(If you want to know more about the coverage and costs of Original Medicare, look in your Medicare & You 2022 Handbook.
 View it online at www.medicare.gov or ask for a copy by calling 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users should call 1-877-486-2048.) - For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you.
 However, if you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment will apply for the care received for the existing medical condition. - Sometimes, Medicare adds coverage under Original Medicare for new services during the year.
-If Medicare adds coverage for any services during 2021, either Medicare or our plan will cover those services. - If you are within our plan's six-month period of deemed continued eligibility, we will continue to provide all Medicare Advantage plan-covered Medicare benefits.
-However, during this period, Medicare cost-sharing amounts for Medicare basic and supplemental benefits do not change during this period. - You do not pay anything for the services listed in the Benefits Chart, as long as you meet the coverage requirements described above.
+If Medicare adds coverage for any services during 2022, either Medicare or our plan will cover those services. - If you are within our plan's six-month period of deemed continued eligibility, we will continue to provide all Medicare Advantage plan-covered Medicare benefits.
+However, during this period, Medicare cost-sharing amounts for Medicare basic and supplemental benefits do not change during this period. - You do not pay anything for the services listed in the Benefits Chart, as long as you meet the coverage requirements described above. - You will see this apple next to the preventive services in the benefits chart.

-Medically Necessary - means health care services, supplies, or drugs needed for the prevention, diagnosis, or treatment of your sickness, injury, or illness that are all of the following as determined by CFHP, within our sole discretion:
+Medically Necessary - means health care services, supplies, or drugs needed for the prevention, diagnosis, or treatment of your sickness, injury, or illness that are all of the following as determined by Community First Health Plans, within our sole discretion: